ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	- A view - Response template
 		- These guide the parts of the action that generate the response, back end action component

-# Building Laravel apps for beginners
+# Laravel web app development

 - [Section 1.
 Tools themselves (Line 30)](#1.)